skroczek/go-simple-json-store/README.md

 __all.json returns all data in a folder combined as a list.
 __list.json returns all file names as a list of the folder.

+## Encryption at rest

+It is possible to save the data encrypted through the Encrypted Backend.
+The encrypted backend acts as a proxy before the actual backend.
+The passphrase in the environment variable ACME_RESTFUL_PASSPHRASE is used for encryption.